mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ### Hide your Gmail inbox

-When I first started limiting my email checking, I often struggled with the fact that my email contained lots of useful information I needed.
-For example, I'd be trying to remember how to install some software package, remember that I emailed someone four months ago explaining how to do it, so I'd check my email archive to find it.
-But the problem with Gmail is that on the way to searching your mail archive, you have to see your inbox.
-I wanted a way to make it so that I could still search for old information in my archives without seeing anything new.

-Fortunately, there's a tool for that exact purpose: [Inbox When Ready](https://inboxwhenready.org/).
+One of my challenges in reducing my inbox addiction was that critical information often is buried in my email archives.
+The problem with Gmail is that it forces you to see new messages in your inbox before you do anything else.

+Fortunately, there's a tool that solves this problem: [Inbox When Ready](https://inboxwhenready.org/).
+It allows you to access all of Gmail's normal functionality, but it hides new messages until you explicitly choose to see them.
+You can still allow messages to show up in your inbox immediately when they match certain rules (e.g., mail from a particular sender or with a specific keyword in the subject).

 {% assign fig_caption = "When an email merits a thoughtful response, I create a task for it in my [to-do list app](https://nirvanahq.com/)" | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="inbox-when-ready.jpg" alt="Gmail screenshot with Inbox When Ready enabled" max_width="800px" img_link=true class="img-border" fig_caption=fig_caption %}

-The tool is flexible, so you can allow messages to show up in your inbox immediately when they match certain rules (e.g., mail from a particular sender or with a specific keyword in the subject).
-You can also configure it to limit the number of checks or the total time you spend in your inbox each day.

-Inbox When Ready works great on my desktop, but I haven't found a similar solution for my phone.
-I don't have to check my mail archive so much when I'm away from my desktop, but there are situations like event tickets in my mail history that require me to pull up the Gmail mobile app, which unhelpfully shows me my new emails on the way.

 If you use a desktop mail client like Outlook or Thunderbird, you can achieve the same effect as Inbox When Ready by disabling your client's automatic e-mail checking.
+Unfortunately, I haven't discovered a good solution for hiding my inbox on my phone.

 ### Move your to-do list out of your inbox